Modular knots obey the Chebotarev law: Introduction

-Our refinement further provides a new example, which also answers Mazur's question: \begin{thm} Modular knots and the missing trefoil in $S^3$ obey the Chebotarev law, if ordered by length in a generic metric. \end{thm} As a corollary, we obtain an equidistribution formula for a certain ubiquitous function called \emph{the Rademacher symbol} $\Psi:\SL_2\Z\to\Z$ (Corollary \ref{cor.Rademacher}).
-Details are given in Sections \ref{section.modular} and \ref{section.Rademacher}.
+\Cref{thm.cusped} particularly yields the following. \begin{thm} For any pair $(a,b)$ of coprime integers, {\rm (i)} the family of modular knots in $L(a,b)-\ol{K}_{a,b}$ and the missing knot $\ol{K}_{a,b}$ and {\rm (ii)} the family of modular knots in $S^3-K_{a,b}$ and the missing torus knot $K_{a,b}$ obey the Chebotarev law, if ordered by length in a generic metric. \end{thm}

+As a corollary, we obtain an equidistribution formula for a certain ubiquitous function called \emph{the Rademacher symbol} $\Psi:\Gamma_{2,3}=\SL_2\Z\to\Z$ (Corollary \ref{cor.Rademacher}).
+This may be seen in contrast with Sarnak--Mozochi's another distribution theorem.
+See \Cref{section.Rademacher} for the details.\\

+\emph{The idelic class field theory} for number fields developed by Artin--Takagi and Chevalley sums up all local theories associated to primes to control the global abelian extensions with ramifications.
+Its topological analogue for a 3-manifold endowed with a nice infinite link has been developed in the series of works \cite{Niibo1, NiiboUeki, Mihara2019Canada, KimMorishitaNodaTerashima2021, NiiboUeki2023RMS, Tashiro2024-arXiv, Tashiro2025-arXiv}.
+As proved in \cite{Ueki7} (see also the latest survey \cite[Section 7]{Morishita2024}), a link that obeys the Chebotarev law is \emph{stably generic} in the sense of Mihara \cite{Mihara2019Canada} and guarantees a certain functionality.
+In \Cref{sec.remarks}, we remark further possible interests of Chebotarev links, such as the Lang--Trotter conjecture and the Neukirch--Uchida theorem, from the viewpoint of arithmetic topology.